syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ### Change start row and column index when exporting

-The data in `SfDataGrid` will be exported to the excel sheet based on the `startRowIndex` and `startColumnIndex` properties.
-You can set these properties to customize the start row and column index of the exporting data in the excel sheet.
+By default, the datagrid will be exported from (0,0) index in Excel sheet.
+You can export the data from specific row and column index in Excel worksheet by setting the `startColumnIndex` and `startRowIndex` properties.

 {% tabs %}
 {% highlight Dart %}